Young Patriots Organization: 1970–1973: Splintering and eventual dissolution

 The groups in the Rainbow Coalition had already suffered a major blow with the 1969 assassination of Fred Hampton during a police raid of his apartment.
 In late 1970, the internal security subcommittee of the United States Senate charged a local church association, the North Side Cooperative Ministry, with financially supporting both the Young Patriots and the Young Lords.
-Although the consortium maintained that they had only supported free breakfast programs and legal defense funds, and rebutted the claims that they had been supporting violent revolutionaries, the press coverage widely describing the two groups as "street gangs" reduced outside support for the community services run by the Patriots and other groups.
+Although the consortium maintained that they had only supported free breakfast programs and legal defense funds and rebutted the claims that they had been supporting violent revolutionaries, the press coverage widely describing the two groups as "street gangs" reduced outside support for the community services run by the Patriots and other groups.

-Media attention to the Young Patriots diminished following the success of their medical clinic, and though they continued to provide community services, none would be as effective or widely-known as the clinic.
+Media attention to the Young Patriots diminished following the success of their medical clinic, and though they continued to provide community services, none would be as effective or widely known as the clinic.
 The strongly Appalachian Uptown neighborhood gradually became more diverse as people from other countries immigrated to the area, and White Southerners moved elsewhere.
 By 1973, the Young Patriots Organization was, for the most part, defunct.

 Platform and ideology

 In 1970, the Young Patriots formed an 11-point platform similar to the Black Panther Party's 1969 Ten-Point Program.
 The Patriots' platform shared the Panthers' opposition to the Vietnam War, police oppression, and capitalist exploitation.
-The two platforms also shared welfare-related goals including improved education, housing, medical care, and access to clothing, and union reform that would address issues of racism and inefficacy in the existing unions.
+The two platforms also shared social goals including improved education, housing, medical care, and access to clothing, and union reform that would address issues of racism and inefficacy in the existing unions.
 The Young Patriots' platform included points that spoke about cultural nationalism and revolutionary solidarity, and denounced racism.

 The Young Patriots' condemnation of cultural nationalism has since been described by Martin Alexander Krzywy, publishing in the Journal of African American Studies, as somewhat incongruous with their strong focus on Appalachian and southern heritage and their adoption of symbols including cowboy hats and the Confederate battle flag.
 However, according to Krzywy, this was not dissimilar from inconsistencies between the Black Panthers' and Young Lords' stated beliefs on cultural nationalism and the practices of some of their members.
 The Confederate battle flag also served the Young Patriots as a recruiting tool, attracting other white southerners.
 Though the multiracial groups among the Rainbow Coalition did not raise the Confederate imagery as an issue in the intergroup organizing, many radicals outside of the coalition saw the flag as incompatible with solidarity with the Black Panthers.

-The Young Patriots were extremely focused on class, and were critical of activist groups like the Students for a Democratic Society and the Southern Student Organizing Committee, who were largely focused on campus organizing.
+The Young Patriots were highly focused on class issues, and were critical of activist groups like the Students for a Democratic Society and the Southern Student Organizing Committee, who were largely focused on campus organizing.
 The Patriots denigrated their work as "petty bourgeoisie" and their members as having "had all the education, had all the schooling."